-If a person who experiences abnormal sleep pattern may have trouble sleeping at night and feel tired all day, then the person is said to be suffering from a sleep disorder.
+If a person who experiences an abnormal sleep pattern may have trouble sleeping at night and feel tired all day, then the person is said to be suffering from a sleep disorder.
 There may be temporary disturbances due to stress, travel, and illness which affects a normal cycle.
-If you are experiencing the signs and symptoms related to abnormal sleep cycles, then it is necessary to take medical treatment with Ambien at early stages to avoid serious health problems.
+If you are experiencing the signs and symptoms related to abnormal sleep cycles, then it is necessary to take medical treatment and usually, doctors prescribe people to buy Ambien and consuming the drug at early stages to avoid serious health problems.

 Over 60 million of the American population suffer from more than one form of different sleep disorders.
 These conditions can have a deep effect on everyday activity from driving, performance at work or school, mood changes that affect relationships with those around us.